zeratul0522/CrowdsourcingPhaseDivision/README.md

 # Brief Introduction
-This project includes test code for our CSCW2018 paper which mainly focused on spatial crowdsourcing with consideration to location access permission and offline service permission.
+This project includes test code for our research work which mainly focused on spatial crowdsourcing with consideration to location access permission and offline service permission.

 We devised an algorithm in order to divide tasks published by requesters into smaller micro-tasks, which can help improve